fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     <p>
     A random forest is an ensemble of decision trees.
-A decision tree approximates the relationship between the target and the features by splitting the feature space into different subsets, and generating a constant prediction for each subset which, in the regression case, is obtained by averaging the target values in the subset.
+A decision tree approximates the relationship between the target and the features by splitting the feature space into different subsets, and generating a constant prediction for each subset.
+    In the regression case, which is the one relevant to this post, the constant prediction is the average of the target values in the subset.

-    It follows that a decision tree can be seen as a nonparametric regression model where the regression function that links the target to the features is estimated using a piecewise constant approximation.
+    It follows that a decision tree can be seen as a nonparametric regression model, where the regression function that links the target to the features is estimated using a piecewise constant approximation.
     </p>